-For information on web login links for MassTransit 7, please refer to the Email Notification Tokens page.
+For information on web login links for MassTransit, please refer to the Email Notification Tokens page.

 Email Passkey Login:

-For MassTransit 6.0 Email Passkey Actions there are 4 new tokens that can be used to send email to a contact that will contain a ftp or http link allowing the contact to click the link and retrieve files from the MassTransit server.
-These links can either take the contact to the MassTransit Web (MTWeb) or FTP login page with the contacts user name already populated.
+For MassTransit Email Passkey Actions there are 4 new tokens that can be used to send email to a contact that will contain a FTP or HTTP link allowing the contact to click the link and retrieve files from the MassTransit server.
+These links can either take the contact to the MassTransit Web (MTWeb) or FTP login page with the contact's user name already populated.
 If the link also contains a passkey, the contact is automatically logged in the MTWeb or FTP site without having to know his/her username and password.

 The specific token names are: